RageLeague/GriftlandsExpanded/README.md

 Few new cards for Sal.

-New boss fight (available only through fight test).
+New boss fight (available only through fight test under codename "Drusk_Prime").

 - intended approximately for day 3, currently under balance testing